JOIN US OCTOBER 4, 2018 FOR

 Mike Jbara, CEO, MQA

 Streaming services have been expanding their core operations to include more types of content.
-We see music streaming services offering original video content and video services adding music streaming.
-How are companies and labels leveraging these new formats to create more opportunities to add value for artists and fans alike?
+We now see music streaming services offering tickets, artists analytics, original video content and video services adding music.
+How are companies and labels leveraging these new formats to create more marketing opportunities and adding value for artists, services, and fans alike?

 Cross-partnerships can help an artist or a brand reach a wider audience, but what is involved in the storytelling era.
 What unique ways are artists, labels, and brands working together to create a genuine engagement strategy.
 What works, and where is it going?